Biden’s quest for a new normal: Can he restore calm and still make progress?

 On one weekend in March 2019, Trump posted 52 tweets in 34 hours, nearly a personal best.
 He advised Fox News on its choice of anchors, retweeted a supporter of the QAnon conspiracy fantasy, pushed General Motors to reopen an Ohio plant, attacked the late Sen. John McCain, and shouted his “Make America Great Again” slogan.

-On the same weekend two years later, Biden put out just seven tweets, urging mask-wearing, documenting the progress of vaccinations, praising CDC workers, and listing his achievements in his first two months.
+On the same weekend two years later, Biden put out just seven tweets, urging mask-wearing, documenting the progress of vaccinations, praising workers at the Centers for Disease Control and Prevention, and listing his achievements in his first two months.

 Rather than tweeting and golfing, Biden spends his weekends mostly not making news, going to church, visiting with his grandchildren.